By: James G. Reule

 God told a man named Moses what He was like: “The LORD, The LORD God, merciful and gracious, longsuffering, and abundant in goodness and truth, keeping mercy for thousands, forgiving iniquity, and transgression and sin [what I really needed], and that will by no means clear the guilty” (Exodus 34:6-7).
 God “will by no means clear the guilty” because He has made ample provision “to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9), and if people do not take Him at His Word for what He tells us and continue to listen to the lies of Satan then they will be lost.
 We have these words of assurance found in Job 22:21: “Acquaint now thyself with Him [God], and be at peace.”
 It is not good enough to know about Him.
 We must know Him personally and intimately for ourselves and this involves spending time being alone with Him.

-God never uses scare tactics or fear and intimidation as Satan used with me and as he uses with all of humanity.
+God never uses scare tactics or fear or intimidation as Satan used with me and as he uses with all of humanity.
 God says "Yea, I have loved thee with an everlasting love: therefore with lovingkindness have I drawn thee" (Jeremiah 31:3).
 God has already demonstrated His love for us when He gave His only begotten Son to pay the debt which was due for our sins, transgressions, and iniquities.
 "For God so loved the world that He gave His only begotten Son, that whosoever [that is you] believeth in Him should not perish but have everlasting life" (John 3:16).
 "Greater love hath no man than this, that a man [Jesus] lay down His life for His friends" (John 15:13).
 “For if, when we were enemies, we were reconciled to God by the death of His Son, [how] much more, being reconciled, we shall be saved by His life” (Romans 5:10).

 You have read what I once was.
 There are some parts of my life that I have not shared with you because they are far too embarrassing for me to share them with the public.
 If God can take someone like me, then you can be assured He will do the same for you.
 There is no sin too great that He cannot forgive; there is no circumstance too complicated that He cannot bring you out of; there is no life so marred that He cannot restore and make anew.
 A person who has been forgiven much because of his sinful lifestyle finds it very easy to appreciate the love and mercy of God.
 He knows he does not deserve the goodness God has shown him and is richly blessed (Luke 7:47).
-What you have read is my testimony of God's love that He has shown me and desires to show you and have you experience for yourself.
+What you have read is my testimony of God's love that He has shown to me and desires to show you and have you experience for yourself.
 God tells us that we can be "new creatures" and allows us to have a fresh start in life.
 "Therefore if any man [or woman] be in Christ, he is a new creature: old things are passed away: behold, all things are become new” (2 Corinthians 5:17, emphasis added).

-My life has not been perfect since I first came to God over forty-six years ago, but I have learned to go to Him, acknowledge and accept the responsibility for my actions, and ask Him to forgive me.
+My life has not been perfect since I first came to God, but I have learned to go to Him, acknowledge and accept the responsibility for my actions, and ask Him to forgive me.
 And if there have been individuals I have offended, to ask for their forgiveness.
 Satan does not give up on us once we have been set free from his deceptions, but he is going around like a roaring lion seeking whom he may devour (1 Peter 5:8).
 But "if we confess our sins, He [God] is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness" (1 John 1:9).
-The Apostle John who experienced God's love had this to say "And IF any man sin, we have an advocate with the Father (God), Jesus Christ the righteous” (1 John 2:1, emphasis added).
+The Apostle John who experienced God's love had this to say: "And IF any man sin, we have an advocate with the Father (God), Jesus Christ the righteous” (1 John 2:1, emphasis added).
 God does not give up on us should we sin after we have come to Him, but He longs for us to return to Him and let Him place His arms of love around us once again and continue to cleanse our lives from sin.

 If we are lost for eternity, it will be because we have turned our backs on God's offer of mercy and have chosen to have our way in spite of all He has done for us to convince us of His love for us.
 Or we have been deceived into believing the lies Satan tells us (whispers in our ears) about God and His promises to us found in the Bible.
 We need to learn to take God at His Word as found in the Bible!
 That is what faith is all about.